Living, Mexico Essentials

 Factors that influence commitment levels

-As we describe in our free eBook about living and retirement in Mexico, how long you spend living in Mexico, and how much commitment you make to cultivating a lifestyle here will depend on many things and is ultimately a personal choice that you will probably have determined when you were defining your intentions and identifying the foundational choices you need to make in relation to moving to Mexico.
+As we describe in our continually updated guides about living and retirement in Mexico, how much time you spend living in Mexico, and how much commitment you make to cultivating a lifestyle here will depend on many things and is ultimately a personal choice that you will probably have determined when you were defining your intentions and identifying the key factors and other matters that will influence your choices about moving to Mexico.

 Practical matters to consider as you prepare to return to Mexico